Othyem86/IntelliLock-Hardware-ID-Checker/README.md

 # IntelliLock-Hardware-ID-Checker
-Small project to check IntelliLock hardware lock differences between .NET 8 and .NET Framework builds.
+A collection of minimal projects to check IntelliLock hardware lock differences between .NET 8 and .NET Framework builds.